 The Olmec civilization was located in southeastern Mexico along the coast near the Gulf of Mexico.
 The territory it comprised is located in the modern-day Mexican states of Veracruz and Tabasco.

 At first glance the region does not appear to be an ideal candidate for a thriving civilization.
-The area was covered with swamps and a thick jungle canopy with hot and humid temperatures.
+Swamps and a thick jungle canopy with hot and humid temperatures covered the area.
 Nearly 100 inches of rainfall occurred annually and thus rivers often flooded in periods of excess rainfall.

-The region also held quality clay to be used for pottery, as well as stone deposits to be crafted into tools and monuments.
+The region also held quality clay used for pottery, as well as stone deposits that the Olmec crafted into tools and monuments.

-The civilization is thought to have appeared around 1500-1400 BCE.
+Archaeological evidence suggest the civilization appeared around 1500-1400 BCE.
 It was not until 1200-1100 BCE that the first major city and cultural center likely appeared at the site known as San Lorenzo.

 More cities would gradually emerge, with La Venta and Tres Zapotes the most significant among them.
 Archaeologists are unsure whether these cities were merely cultural centers with few permanent residents or if they housed a significant number of people.

-Regardless, it is thought that the majority of Olmec people lived in small villages so as to be closer to agricultural production.
-Most villagers lived in houses approximately 10×16 ft and were made of some combination of clay, stone, and wood.
+Regardless, historians believe that the majority of Olmec people lived in small villages so as to be closer to agricultural production.
+Most villagers lived in houses approximately 10×16 ft and made of some combination of clay, stone, and wood.1

 More elaborate houses measured up to 30×39 ft and likely housed more elite members of society.